 Or is being on the 'back foot' the best place for a pivot?

-Flora Investigations was doing just fine, thank You very much, until a new case arrived.
+Flora Investigations was doing just fine in 2010, thank You very much, until a new case arrived.
 Who's the client?
 Who's the victim?
 Who's in charge?
 And who else cares?

 Greg's To-Do List has to add subjects like fracturing technollogy, Monetary Theory, Applied Organic Chemistry, Federal Restructuring, and the difference between a butterfly and a moth.